 Fact: Early evaluation can prevent complicated extractions and long-term discomfort.

-Q: Can wisdom teeth cause jaw pain as well as ear pain?
+1. Can wisdom teeth cause ear pain without an ear infection?

-Q: How do I know if my earache is caused by wisdom teeth?
+3. How do I know if my ear pain is from wisdom teeth?

-Q: Will removing wisdom teeth relieve ear pain?
+4. Will removing wisdom teeth help ear pain?

 When to See a Dentist Immediately